-In my last post, Are You Avoiding Things You Don’t Want To Do At Work?, we learned about the sneaky unconscious mind.
+In a recent post, Do You Avoid Things You Don’t Want To Do At Work?, we learned about the sneaky unconscious mind.
 And how it can lead us to make changes, including switching jobs.
 But what if it’s something obvious, like feeling incompetent at work?

 Over my many years of answering comments on career sites, one of the most common themes was feeling inadequate in some way.
 Readers wrote to tell me they often felt they were in over their heads.
 Or simply not good enough, even with no bad feedback yet.
 They worried that one day it would finally catch up with them.